 - The Fourth Doctor in Doctor Who, while mocking a Bond One-Liner: "I suppose you could say the yolk's on him if you were the sort of person who said that sort of thing, which fortunately I'm not."

 - And the Eleventh Doctor, at the end of "Victory of the Daleks".
 Bracewell has just turned out to be an android built by the Daleks, and he expects the Doctor to deactivate him.
 The Doctor and Amy talk pointedly about how they're going to go away and do something else for half an hour, but Bracewell takes a while to get the hint.

 Doctor: So no running off, that's what I'm saying.
 Don't go trying to find to find that little post office with the ash trees, or that girl—what was her name?

 Doctor: Dorabella.
 On no account go looking for her.
 Mind you, you can get a lot done in half an hour.

 - The Draconians in Frontier in Space uses this to get around ordering anything illegal.
-They want to get hold of the Doctor and his companion who are inprisoned by the humans who they are ina cold-war type conflict with.
+They want to get hold of the Doctor and his companion who are imprisoned by the humans who they are in a Cold War-esque conflict with.